xrsrke/pipegoose/README.md

 <!-- [![docs](https://img.shields.io/github/deployments/Production?label=docs&logo=vercel)](https://docs.dev/) -->

-We're building a library for an end-to-end framework for **training multi-modal MoE in a decentralized way, as proposed by the paper [DiLoCo](https://arxiv.org/abs/2311.08105)**.
+We're building an end-to-end library for **training multi-modal MoE in a decentralized way, as proposed by the paper [DiLoCo](https://arxiv.org/abs/2311.08105)**.
 The core papers that we are replicating are:
 - DiLoCo: Distributed Low-Communication Training of Language Models [[link]](https://arxiv.org/abs/2311.08105)
 - Pipeline MoE: A Flexible MoE Implementation with Pipeline Parallelism [[link]](https://arxiv.org/abs/2304.11414)
 - Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity [[link]](https://arxiv.org/abs/2101.03961)